oceanbase/oceanbase/README.md

-# What is OceanBase database
+# What is OceanBase Database

 OceanBase Database is a native distributed relational database.
 It is developed entirely by Alibaba and Ant Group.
 OceanBase Database is built on a common server cluster.
 Based on the Paxos protocol and its distributed structure, OceanBase Database provides high availability and linear scalability.
 OceanBase Database is not dependent on specific hardware architectures.